-Pilar Rioseco joined the Institute in July 2016 and works on the Building a New Life in Australia: the longitudinal study of humanitarian migrants project, examining the settlement experiences of recently arrived humanitarian migrants.
+Dr Pilar Rioseco joined the Institute in July 2016 and works in the Longitudinal and Lifecourse area conducting research and analysis of the Building a New Life in Australia study and the Longitudinal Study of Australian Children.

 Pilar previously worked as a researcher on the Social Networks and Ageing Project (SNAP) at the School of Demography, The Australian National University, and in the Flinders Centre for Ageing Research, Flinders University.
 Her work on these projects included investigating associations between social networks and successful ageing.